 Workspaces

 In Seequent Evo, data is organised into workspaces where access is controlled by assigning users and granting them different permission levels.
-This topic provides a brief introduction to Seequent Evo workspaces and links to topics that provide more information.
-This topic is divided into:
+This topic provides a brief introduction to Seequent Evo workspaces and is divided into:

 Click on Workspaces in the sidebar to see all the workspaces you have permissions for.
-There are two views:
+The workspaces list is divided into the My workspaces tab (A) and the Recycle bin tab (B):

 • The list view () displays more information about each workspace, including your permission level.